nordcraftengine/documentation/docs/08-the-editor/03-bottom-bar/index.md

 ::: tip
 When testing interactive features, use preview mode for a more accurate representation of how your application will behave.
 :::

-## Collaboration

-The user avatars displayed in the bottom bar show all users currently working in the same branch, enabling real-time collaboration awareness.